ab22/abcd/README.md

 ☑ Setup grunt and it's tasks.

+☐ Setup the test frameworks.

+☐ Create tests for the application.

 ### Backend

 ☑ Configure the backend file for dependencies to run the project.

-☐ Setup the db models and services module.
+☑ Setup the db models and services module.

 ☑ Setup the Godep folder for dependencies.

-☐ Configuration variables for databases.
+☑ Configuration variables for databases.

+☐ Create tests for the application.

 ### Others